16 Amazing Optical Illusion Designs For Inspiration

 8. Mach Bands

-Mach Bands is an optical illusion that tries to explain the shadow effect generated when two similar shades are used side by side.
-As shown in the image, when we see bands of similar shades used together, a shadow effect is cast on this band.
-This is because the darker band appears to be darker and overpowers the lighter shade, resulting in a shadow effect even when no shadow effect is added.
+Mach Bands illusion explains the shadow effect created when two similar shades are used side by side.
+As the image shows, when we see bands of similar shades together, a shadow effect appears on the band.
+This happens because the darker band appears darker and overpowers the lighter shade, causing a shadow effect even without any added shadow.
 This is due to the literal inhibition phenomenon, and you should keep this in mind when using similar shade bands in design.

 9. Hering Illusion

-The Hering illusion provides a sense of movement to a design that is created through a set pattern.
+The Hering illusion provides a sense of movement to a design created through a set pattern.
 You would have come across logos or graphics that have set patterns, and upon scrolling up or down, it seems as if the image is moving.
 The Sonos logo is a classic example of this.
 When you scroll up and down, you will observe the lines of the background move.
 Such designs are more of interference pattern designs and less of optical illusions.
-You can add such patterns to your designs that will be used for digital media and thereby generate motion in them.
+You can add such patterns to your designs, for digital media, to generate motion in them.

 10. Hermann Grid

-Seeing things that are not there is not a sign of insanity but can be a product of an optical illusion.
-For example, have you ever gazed at a grid of objects or photos set and observed a circle or square forming in the grid?
-This optical illusion is called Hermann Grid.
-This Instagram gird has made this illusion more popular.
+Seeing things that aren’t there isn’t a sign of insanity, but it can certainly be a product of an optical illusion.
+For example, have you ever gazed at a grid of objects or photos and observed a circle or square forming within it?
+This phenomenon, a classic among amazing optical illusion designs, is called the Hermann Grid.
+Instagram grids have made this illusion even more popular.
 As you can observe in the image above, ghost blobs appear in the intersections of the grid.
-But when you focus your view on the blob, then it disappears.
+But when you focus your view on a blob, it mysteriously disappears.

 11. Ebbinghaus Illusion